You can tell by your face

 - Measurement & prediction of emotional response to communication materials and contents

 The theory of facial coding is based on 40 years of research and diagnostics in psychology.
 The method is technically based on a combination of image recognition, machine learning and deep learning algorithms.

 A self-learning algorithm for pattern recognition detects key facial characteristics such as the mouth, eyes and eyebrows.
 Changes in these features are used to classify emotional states.
 The machine learning algorithm improves the accuracy of the results continuously.
 Very small changes in facial expressions, so-called micro-expressions, can be detected and interpreted.
 These are usually not visible with the naked eye and at best, can be detected by experts with years of training.
 Digital recording, analysis and interpretation of these changes in facial expressions allow us to draw conclusions about the emotional state and its effect on behavior and decisions.

 Facial coding thus provides an understanding of whether emotional reactions are positive or negative.
-At the DNI, we complement these results with additional neuroscientific methods, such as EEG, eye tracking and galvanic skin response measurement.
+At the Deloitte Neuroscience Institute, we complement these results with additional neuroscientific methods, such as EEG, eye tracking, implicit association testing and galvanic skin response measurement.
 This enables us to visualize both the mental and emotional response of participants.